shaku2011/bcil/README.md

 export FSLDIR=/usr/local/fsl
 export DVARSDIR=/mnt/pub/devel/git/DVARS-master
 ```
 Please edit the paths using *nano* (or whatever editor you like) for your environments.
-CARET7DIR is the path to Workbench, HCPPIPEDIR is the path to HCP pipeline, FREESURFER_HOME is the path to FreeSurfer.
+CARET7DIR is the path to Workbench, HCPPIPEDIR to HCP pipeline, FREESURFER_HOME  to FreeSurfer, and DVARSDIR to DSE decomposition.

 4. Set path to [unzipped directory]/bin
 ```